Course Design Institutes

 - with a basic structure for your course and beginnings of relevant course materials.

-The next CFE Course Design Institutes will be held on:
+The next CFE Course Design Institute will be held on:

-Applications are being solicited for the December 2017 Institute until 5:00pm (ET) on Monday, November 20th; acceptance and wait-list notifications will be sent to all applicants via email by Monday, November 27th.
+Applications are currently being solicited for the June 2018 Institute until 5:00pm (EDT) on Friday, May 11, 2018; acceptance and wait-list notifications will be sent to all applicants via email on Monday, May 14, 2018.
 Priority will be given to faculty members who are teaching in the immediately upcoming semesters; remaining space will be allocated across all other applicants.

 Upcoming CFE CDIs are scheduled for: